syncdstudy/syncdstudy.github.io/index.md

     - Courses they’re currently taking and need help with.
 (Grasshopper)
     - Every student can be both a sensei and a grasshopper, depending on the course.

-- **Course Directory:** All ICS courses are listed on the site.
+- **Course Directory:** All courses are listed on the site.
 Within each course, students can view the senseis and grasshoppers associated with it.

-- **Study Session Scheduling:** Grasshoppers can propose face-to-face study sessions focused on a specific topic (e.g. “Write my essay on configuration management” and a time to meet in ICSpace (i.e. 10:30-11:30 AM morning)).
+- **Study Session Scheduling:** Grasshoppers can propose face-to-face study sessions focused on a specific topic (e.g. “Write my essay on configuration management” and a time to meet in Campus Center (i.e. 10:30-11:30 AM morning)).
     - *Plan Ahead:* Schedule a study session in advance for later in the day or week.
-    - *Right Now:* Create a session instantly, notifying others that help is needed now in ICSpace.
+    - *Right Now:* Create a session instantly, notifying others that help is needed now in Campus Center.

 - **Notifications:** When a session is proposed, senseis and grasshoppers for that course receive a notification.